luiscielak/sqdesignlabs/_pages/case-study-pmi-da.md

 ### Research Data

+We were aiming to understand what was the catalyst for the lack of trust.
+We learned that the poor organization and structure of the content was the main reason users felt confused and lost when browsing our content.

+A heatmap allowed us to identify the areas our customers were cofusing on the most.
+We also received additional feedback to improve language, tone and messaging.

 **Participants**
 Here is some participant data.
 ![Participants](https://user-images.githubusercontent.com/349454/192349272-9c782f71-07e0-4ff5-8b9d-d1063c269b07.jpg)

 **Exploratory Research**
 ![Exploratory Research](https://user-images.githubusercontent.com/349454/192349299-7bf6356c-ff47-44d6-b7c5-2273bad42ef6.jpg)

-A heatmap of the results of some of the studies we did around product messaging, and communication.

-We were aiming to understand what is it about the structure of the content and the presentation of information is acting as the catalyst for the lack of trust and frustration.

-**Additional Feedback**

-Additional feedback focused around language, tone and messaging.

 ![Additional Feedback](https://user-images.githubusercontent.com/349454/192349329-4bf84808-8d11-4846-b880-99a8fe149c87.jpg)